semaphoreci/book-cicd-docker-kubernetes/chapters/05-tutorial.md

 ## 4.3 Planning CI/CD Workflow

-A good CI/CD workflow takes planning as there are a lot of moving parts and requirements: building, testing, deploying and testing again.
+A good CI/CD workflow takes planning as there are a lot of moving parts: building, testing, and deploying.

 ### 4.3.1 Testing the Docker Image